Malteusa/MaltsBlockStoryMods/README.md

 ---
 * **Unlimited Pets**: A simple mod that removes the 5-pet summon limit.
 ---
+* **Tool Stacking**: A mod that makes all tools, weapons and armor automatically stack and combine durability when picked up and manually in your inventory.
+Also makes Fuel finally stack in your inventory.
+---
 * **Instant Soul Catch**: Made solely because suicidal Stormbringers were pissing me off.
   > Configurable using a Keybind menu *(Default: `I`)*
   * Make Soul Catching instant.
   * Remove the mana cost for Soul Catching.
 ---
 * **Max Loot**: Makes you comprehensively lucky.
-Modifies the loot from Safeboxes and Mobs.
+Modifies the loot from Safeboxes, Mobs and Blocks.
   > Configurable using a Keybind menu *(Default: `\` Backslash)*
   * Force all naturally generated Safeboxes to have all 16 slots filled with loot.
   * Make all mobs drop all of their loot 100% of the time,